 Routines are crucial for someone with dementia.
 If you’re a caregiver for someone with dementia, it’s critical to develop a routine.
 And when you can, leave helpful reminders like notes around the house to assist them in adhering to their routine.
 It’s also important not to make any abrupt changes in their routine, which can cause frustration and confusion.

-Elderspeak is language that “talks down” to an older adult, speaking to them as if they were helpless or an infant.
+Elderspeak is language that “talks down” to older adults, speaking to them as if they were helpless or an infant.
 It’s important to speak to those suffering from dementia with the dignity and respect they deserve.
 We recommend calling them by their preferred name, and unless it’s appropriate, to avoid calling them pet names like “honey” or “sweetie.”

 It’s important to stay calm when speaking to someone with dementia.
 Dementia is an invisible illness that can be difficult to understand from the outside.
 As with any other cognitive illness, practice patience and compassion for what that person and their family is going through.